wagtail/wagtail/docs/getting_started/tutorial.md

 ### Overriding Context

-With a keen eye, you may have noticed problems with our blog page:
+With a keen eye, you may have noticed problems with the `Our blog` page:

 1. Our blog orders the post in chronological order, generally blogs display content in _reverse_ chronological order.
 2. All content is currently displayed, we want to make sure only _published_ content is displayed.

-To accomplish these things, we need to do more than grab the index page's children in the template.
-Instead, we'll want to modify the QuerySet in the model definition.
+To accomplish these, you need to do more than grab the index page's children in the template.
+Instead, you want to modify the QuerySet in the model definition.
 Wagtail makes this possible via the overridable `get_context()` method.